 2020 Toyota Tundra Hybrid – Or maybe refreshed 2018 Toyota Tundra, place your bet!
-US market is a good one for newcomers.
+US market is a good one for newcomers, as you can see here.
 Its buyers are not shy of trying something new as long as it has something decent to offer.
 Japanese trio chooses that side of the ocean to start with luxury aspirations at the end of 80’s and so did Korean first upmarket label two years ago.
 Still, even there, some parts of the automotive world are entangled with feelings of national pride and any foreign intrusion is usually pushed aside satisfying itself with leftovers.
 American truck segment is huge, but buyers are linear and after Ford, Chevy and Ram there is not much left for others.

 Brake or Emerge

 When you’re pushed against the wall, in this case by sales Titans, you can use either brake under pressure or emerge stronger.
 Both Japanese makers clearly reacted in former manner, especially Nissan.
 Titan held for painfully long 12 years on the market, and a new generation came compromised experimenting with milder heavy duty approach.
 Let’s just note that we don’t forecast mentioned recipe to settle well under the umbrella of truck buyer’s likings.
 But, compared to Nissan’s sales data, Toyota managed to perform much better, gathering as much as half of GMC’s annual sales figures lately.
 Fine, figures are maybe acceptable enough for positive financial reports, but a case of neglect is obvious.